trishullab/LibraryAugmentedSymbolicRegression.jl/README.md

         prompt_evol=true,
         prompt_concepts=true,
         api_key="token-abc123",
+        prompts_dir="prompts",
+        llm_recorder_dir="lasr_runs/debug_0",
         model="meta-llama/Meta-Llama-3-8B-Instruct",
         api_kwargs=Dict("url" => "http://localhost:11440/v1"),
         var_order=Dict("a" => "angle", "b" => "bias")
+        llm_context="We believe the function to be a trigonometric function of the angle and a quadratic function of the bias.", )
 )
-)
 mach = machine(model, X, y)

+# ensure ./prompts/ exists.
+If not, download and extract the prompts.zip file from the repository.
 fit!(mach)
+# open ./lasr_runs/debug_0/llm_calls.txt to see the LLM interactions.
 report(mach)
 predict(mach, X)
 ```